Throughout the '90s, the U.K. music scene was filled to the brim with nerdy cockney types sporting messy threads and even messier hair. Fresh-faced

 's 2001 solo debut, Read My Lips, a significant hit in the U.K. and Europe.
 Two years later, she released Shoot from the Hip, a record that wasn't quite as successful on the charts but had two Top Ten singles in "Mixed Up World" and "I Won’t Change You."
 As the album was churning out singles, Ellis-Bextor

-announced she was pregnant, and she then took a hiatus to take care of her child.
-She returned in 2007 with Trip the Light Fantastic, a guest-heavy record preceded by the Top Ten hit “Catch You.”
-Although Trip the Light Fantastic went gold in the U.K., it spawned no further big hits -- “Me and My Imagination” peaked at 23 -- and the album receded from the spotlight.
+announced she was pregnant and took a hiatus to take care of her child.
+She returned in 2007 with Trip the Light Fantastic, a guest-heavy record preceded by the Top Ten hit "Catch You."
+Although Trip the Light Fantastic went gold in the U.K., it spawned no further big hits -- "Me and My Imagination" peaked at 23 -- and the album receded from the spotlight.
 Ellis-Bextor

 then devoted herself to recording her fourth album, resulting in Make a Scene, which appeared in the summer of 2011.
 The following year she went back into the studio to work with British indie hero Ed Harcourt, who ended up co-writing and producing what would become her next album, Wanderlust.
 The album appeared in January 2014, capitalizing on her appearance in BBC TV's Strictly Come Dancing